ManuNeuro/binary_model_design/README.md

 # Datas

-Since the time of computation can be long, the folder `results` also includes the csv of all experiments used to produce all plots in the aforementioned article.
+Since the time of computation can be long, the folder `results` also includes the csv of experiments used to produce some of the plots in the aforementioned article.

 # Analysis of the data